 It took several generations for Irish missionaries coming from the north and west, and continental missionaries coming from the south and east, to get Christianity to stick, but by about the 660s, the Anglo-Saxons stopped the practice of going back to their pagan beliefs.

 The Resurgence of England in the 7th Century

 The spread of Christianity to Anglo-Saxon England in the 7th century meant more than just a change of religion.
-It set in motion a chain of events that would cause other important changes.
-One, a very good one for historians, was the reintroduction of literacy—missionaries brought reading and writing with them to the Anglo-Saxons, and this increases our knowledge of Anglo-Saxon history dramatically.
+It set in motion a chain of events that were a catalyst for other important changes.
+One, a good one for historians, was the reintroduction of literacy: Missionaries brought reading and writing with them to the Anglo-Saxons, and this increased our knowledge of Anglo-Saxon history dramatically.

 The first Anglo-Saxon law code was put together by Ethelbert, who had been converted by Augustine of Canterbury.
 Christianization also, to a certain extent, stimulated the re-establishment of towns and cities in Anglo-Saxon England.
 When bishops arrived in Anglo-Saxon England, they were required by canon law, or church law, to reside in towns.
 You could not live in the countryside and be a Christian bishop except in far-flung areas such as Ireland, where canon law was not always enforced.

 Learn more about Christianization and economic change

 Bishops would take up residence in abandoned Roman towns such as Canterbury and bring with them their episcopal entourage.
 They would have priests and deacons with them, and these bishops and their households formed a sufficient market to attract people to come and live once again in the abandoned Roman towns and provide the services these religious officials needed.
 As a result, there is evidence of relatively substantial habitation once again in these Anglo-Saxon towns and cities, and of economic activities associated with urban environments.